Can I exercise after an angioplasty and stent? Absolutely yes!

 Resistance exercise precautions

-• Like with aerobic exercise, get your cardiologist’s clearance for exercise.
+- Clearance: Like with aerobic exercise, get your cardiologist’s approval to exercise.

 Take home message